MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-V-Commission-Collection-Advanced-Telecommunications-Capability-Data-Local-Exchange-Competition-Data/section-1.7001.md

 (15) *Propagation model.* A mathematical formulation for the characterization of radio wave propagation as a function of frequency, distance, and other conditions.

-(16) *Provider.* A provider of fixed or mobile broadband internet access service.
+(16) *Provider.* A facilities-based provider of fixed or mobile broadband internet access service.

 (17) *Quality of service.* With respect to broadband internet access service, the download and upload speeds, and latency if applicable, with respect to that service, as determined by, and to the extent otherwise collected by, the Commission.